 The Quality Assurance Guidelines for Canadian Radiation Treatment Programs highlight important elements of radiation quality assurance that should be common to all radiation treatment programs in Canada.
 They are not intended to replace detailed specifications, standard operating procedures or centre-based policies, but rather to support the development and maintenance of a national strategy for radiation treatment quality assurance.
-The ultimate objective is to assure the highest quality radiation treatment for all Canadians as an integrated element of overall cancer care and minimize the risk of medical errors and untoward clinical outcomes.
+The ultimate objective is to assure the highest quality of radiation treatment for all Canadians as an integrated element of overall cancer care and minimize the risk of medical errors and untoward clinical outcomes.
 Responsibility for implementation of quality assurance programs and monitoring of quality indicators should be taken at the highest operational levels of all cancer treatment organizations and provincial cancer agencies.

-Quality assurance in radiation treatment is defined by the World Health Organization (WHO) as, "all procedures that ensure consistency of the medical prescription, and safe fulfillment of that prescription, as regards to the dose to the target volume, together with minimal dose to normal tissue, minimal exposure of personnel and adequate patient monitoring aimed at determining the end result of treatment" (WHO, 2008).
-A quality assurance program must therefore address all aspects of the timely delivery of radiation treatment, including programmatic organization, the qualifications of the personnel involved in radiation treatment, the performance of the planning and treatment equipment, policies and procedures, incident monitoring, and reporting.
+The World Health Organization (WHO) (1988) defined quality assurance in radiation as, "...all procedures that ensure consistency of the medical prescription, and safe fulfillment of that prescription, as regards to the dose to the target volume, together with minimal dose to normal tissue, minimal exposure of personnel and adequate patient monitoring aimed at determining the end result of treatment" (WHO, 2008).
+A quality assurance program must therefore address all aspects of the timely delivery of radiation treatment, including programmatic organization, the qualifications of the personnel involved in radiation treatment, the performance of the planning and treatment equipment, policies and procedures, incident monitoring, and consistent reporting of outcomes through harmonized treatment practice.